pwasilewski/DevoLearning/solutions/01_Homepage/Solution_01_Homepage.md

 # Solution 01 – Homepage Layout

-## 🏷️ Title
-Implementing the Homepage Layout Using the Design System Template

 ## 🧩 Overview
 In this solution, we apply the company’s Page Layout UX pattern to the Homepage.
 The page contains a **title** and a **description** formatted using Razor syntax.
 This exercise introduces basic Blazor component structure, markup binding, and usage of `DateTime.Today` for dynamic content.